Downtown Columbus is a neighborhood where everyone should feel safe.

 Safer Downtown provides:

-Ambassadors focus on visibility, prevention, and assistance, while police — including special duty officers — handle enforcement, emergencies, and criminal activity.
+Ambassadors focus on visibility, prevention, and assistance.
+Police — including special duty officers — handle enforcement, emergencies, and criminal activity.

 Safer Downtown teams engage respectfully with individuals experiencing homelessness and help connect them to outreach providers, social-service partners, and appropriate resources through coordination with the City.